 - Condensing material into compact and effective format

 - To graph team activity.

 Mind Map In Software Testing

-Testing is huge area of ideas and creativity.
+Testing is a huge ocean of ideas and creativity.
 Every phase of testing has its own methods and terminologies.
-It is up to the individual where to apply mind map in software testing.
-It is always advisable to have good understanding and ground work of internal branches of testing phase which you are planning to chalk out.
+It is up to the individual as of where to apply mind map in software testing.
+It is always advisable to have a good understanding and groundwork of internal branches of testing phase which you are planning to chalk out.
 We need to collect all those thoughts into one place.

-Find the below few examples which could help you to frame your ideas.
+Find below few examples which could help you to frame your ideas.

 Work Assignment on Software Project – Mind Map

 This is about total work assigned to you for one release.
 What data you need to collect to map your ideas.
 A sample and simple example,

-- Start with the release name and year (like: June’12 Major Release)
+- Start with the release name and the year (like June’12 Major Release)

 - Collect requirement numbers.

-- Collect the requirement names and program name under which these requirement falls.
+- Collect the requirement names and program name under which this requirement falls.

 - Collect charge codes provided to each requirement.

-- Collect Developer, Development lead and Development manager names (It helps to catch development team when we face issue)
+- Collect Developer, Development lead and Development manager names (It helps to catch the development team when we face issue)

-- Similarly collect Testing team details.
-This helps you not hit internal websites every time if someone asks you to provide details.
+- Similarly, collect Testing team details.
+This helps you not to hit internal websites every time if someone asks you to provide details.

 - Collect analyst details.
 This is to get clarification on your requirements.